gaphor/presentations/make-your-app-multiplatform/slides.md

  - All dependencies need to be supported on all platforms
  - Use GTK out of the box as possible (avoid issues with GTK upgrades)
  - Keep true to the ecosystem (for Python, use pyproject.toml + a python build tool)

 ---

+## Stay True to the Ecosystem
+- Follow the modern best practices for the language you are using
+- These solutions will be tried and true
+- For Python that includes pyproject.toml, black, mypy, coverage.py, flake8, pytest, tox, and isort

+---